microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

    }
    ```

-## Customize the Demo Image with Pre-built Packages
+## Tutorial: Customize your Image with Pre-built Packages

 In the previous section we described how the package lists are defined.
 In this section we will add a pre-built package to the core-packages.json file.